RichardDooling/Law_and_Literature/Discussions/Law_and_Storytelling_Discussions.md

 author: Richard Dooling
 title: Law & Storytelling
 subtitle: Discussion Tips
-date: 19-Jan-2017
+date: 01-Jan-2018
 ---

 # How To Talk About Storytelling

-###### By Richard Dooling

 Here, I'll collect tips for studying and discussing the works we read.
 These include our discoveries during our gatherings, so if something is missing, and you'd like to add a short paragraph, please send it to me.
-Also, storytelling, especially for us, is accomplished by WRITING.
+Also, storytelling, especially for us, is accomplished by *writing*.

 Aristotle said, "Excellence is a habit.
 We are what we do."
 Excellent readers and writers get that way by *doing* lots of reading and writing,